Alcohol (chemistry): Deprotonation

 The acidity of alcohols is strongly affected by solvation.
 In the gas phase, alcohols are more acidic than in water.
 In DMSO, alcohols (and water) have a pKa of around 29–32.
 As a consequence, alkoxides (and hydroxide) are powerful bases and nucleophiles (e.g., for the Williamson ether synthesis) in this solvent.
 In particular, RO- or HO- in DMSO can be used to generate significant equilibrium concentrations of acetylide ions through the deprotonation of alkynes (see Favorskii reaction).

 Nucleophilic substitution

 Tertiary alcohols react with hydrochloric acid to produce tertiary alkyl chloride.
 Primary and secondary alcohols are converted to the corresponding chlorides using thionyl chloride and various phosphorus chloride reagents.

-Primary and secondary alcohols, likewise, convert to alkyl bromides phosphorus tribromide, for example:
+Primary and secondary alcohols, likewise, convert to alkyl bromides using phosphorus tribromide, for example: